synology-community/terraform-provider-synology/docs/index.md

 ### Optional

 - `host` (String) Remote Synology station host in form of 'host:port'.
+- `otp_secret` (String, Sensitive) OTP secret to use when connecting to Synology station.
 - `password` (String, Sensitive) Password to use when connecting to Synology station.
 - `skip_cert_check` (Boolean) Whether to skip SSL certificate checks.
 - `user` (String) User to connect to Synology station with.